Control Parameters

 Arguments

-optimizer Function, the optimizer function that should be used for fitting.
+optimizer Function, the optimizer to be used for fitting.

 trace Logical, should information be printed while the algorithm is running?

-flush Logical, use flush.console for displaying the current output in the console.
+flush Logical, whether to use flush.console to display current output in the console.

 light Logical, if set to light = TRUE, no model frame, response, model matrix and other design matrices will be part of the return value.

-expand Logical, if fewer formulas are supplied than there are parameters of the distribution, should formulas with intercept only formulas be added?
+expand Logical, if fewer formulas are supplied than there are parameters of the distribution, should intercept-only formulas be added automatically?

-model Logical, should the model frame be included as component of the returned object.
+model Logical, should the model frame be included as a component of the returned object.

-x Logical, indicating whether the model matrix should be included as component of the returned object.
+x Logical, indicating whether the model matrix should be included as a component of the returned object.

-y Logical, should the response be included as component of the returned object.
+y Logical, should the response be included as a component of the returned object.

-fixed Logical, a named vector of parameters that should be fixed during estimation.
-See the examples for gamlss2.
+fixed Named logical vector indicating which parameters should be fixed during estimation.
+See gamlss2_start for examples.

-Further control parameters to be part of the return value, e.g., used within optimizer function RS.
+Further control parameters to be included in the return value, for example parameters used by the optimizer function RS.

 Details

-The control parameters in gamlss2_control can also be extended, e.g., if another optimization function is used, newly specified control parameters are automatically passed on to this function.
+The set of control parameters can be extended.
+For example, if a different optimizer is used, newly specified control parameters are passed on to that optimizer automatically.

 Value